penguin-statistics/ArkPlanner/README.md

 # Penguin Statistics - ArkPlanner

-> :love: This project is not possible without initial founders [@ycremar](https://github.com/ycremar) and [@SQRPI](https://github.com/SQRPI).
+> :heart: This project is not possible without initial founders [@ycremar](https://github.com/ycremar) and [@SQRPI](https://github.com/SQRPI).
 They both contributed to this project to make it possible.

 [Web App](https://penguin-stats.io/planner) is now available at Penguin Statistics.